timsonner/python-scripts/README.md

-# python_scripts
+# python-institute-scripts
-A collection of python scripts for reference.
+A collection of python scripts from my journey learning python from the python institute.